Monday, August 31, 2009

 8. "Jailhouse Rock."
 Michael Vick was playin' on the saxophone.
 Ray Carruth is blowin' on the slide trombone.
 O.J.
 Simpson's hacking away on the drums, the band's manager is Alan Eagleson, let’s rock!
-(And those 3 deserved to have the insanely crooked Eagleson as their manager.)
+(And the 1st 3 deserved to have the insanely crooked Eagleson as their manager.)

 7. "Don't."
 The word of every college basketball star who hears the Los Angeles Clippers might draft him.
 If the Clips draft them anyway, their new Elvis song is "I Got Stung."

 6. "Burning Love."
 I'm sure there's a few athletes who've, uh, had to go to a clinic to relieve this particular problem.